skoskosko/todo-demo/Documentation/MidImplimentation.md

 I wanted to take full use of typescript so i tried with typeorm https://www.npmjs.com/package/typeorm https://www.infoq.com/articles/typescript-mysql/ Appereantly typeorm can handle database migrations too.
 Well at least creation..
+Migration with some extra tricks.
+But then again.
+This can downgrade it too.
+So that is cool.
 So i removed my flyway.
 That was some useless work....

+I usually implement my own database class.
+But typeorm handles all that.
+I quite like sql(in its own way), but this time it seems I dont get to write it.

+typeorm example i used https://github.com/typeorm/typescript-express-example

+I Decided to write all basic stuff first.
+And implemnent little bit more documentation, tests, and ordering afterwards.